japila-books/apache-spark-internals/docs/webui/StagePage.md

 It gets `executorSummary` from `StageUIData` (for the stage and stage attempt id) and creates rows per executor.

-It also spark-webui-JobProgressListener.md#blockManagerIds[requests BlockManagers (from JobProgressListener)] to map executor ids to a pair of host and port to display in Address column.

 ## Accumulators

 Stage page displays the table with [named accumulators](../accumulators/index.md#named) (only if they exist).
 It contains the name and value of the accumulators.

 ![Accumulators Section](../images/webui/spark-webui-stage-accumulators.png)

-!!! note
-    The information with name and value is stored in [AccumulableInfo](../accumulators/AccumulableInfo.md) (that is available in [StageUIData](JobProgressListener.md#StageUIData)).

 ## Creating Instance